sshaw/class2/README.md

 Class2(:user => user)
 ```

-Will fail because of `:hobbies`' value.
-It must be converted to:
+Won't work when creating instances because of `:hobbies`' value.
+To
+properly create instances it must be converted to:

 ```rb
 user = { :name => "sshaw", :hobbies => [] }